DaJoker29/worldbuilding-project-omd/Aquanos Campaign/PCs/Zee.md

 In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves' guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.
 ## Cunning Action
 Starting at 2nd level, your quick thinking and agility allow you to move and act quickly.
 You can take a bonus action on each of your turns in combat.
 This action can be used only to take the **Dash**, **Disengage**, or **Hide** action.
+## Steady Aim (Optional)
+At 3rd level, as a bonus action, you give yourself advantage on your next attack roll on the current turn.
+You can use this bonus action only if you haven't moved during this turn, and after you use the bonus action, your speed is 0 until the end of the current turn.

 ## Skulker (Variant Human)
 _Prerequisite: Dexterity 13 or higher_